Programs

 Charitable Assistance Fund

-The Charitable Assistance Fund is used to provide the following grants to dentists who need help: facing financial difficulty due to misfortune, natural disaster, chemical dependence, physical disability, advanced age or other hindering conditions. his program is available solely to assist dentists and is not available to the general public.
+The Charitable Assistance Fund is used to provide the following grants to dentists who need help: facing financial difficulty due to misfortune, natural disaster, chemical dependence, physical disability, advanced age or other hindering conditions.
+This program is available solely to assist dentists and is not available to the general public.

 Relief Grants: Dentists, their dependents and former dependents of deceased members of the dental profession are eligible to apply for financial aid through a Relief Grant if – because of misfortune, age or other disabling conditions – they are not wholly self-sustaining.
 These continuing grants are paid out monthly to approved applicants.
 Grant terms are limited to one-year with a maximum of 3 terms.